webXcerpt/openCPQ/_raw/src/doc/tutorial.md

-The option `--save-dev` makes sure that the packages are not only installed in the subfolder `node_modules`, but that the package names and versions are also saved as "dependencies".
+The option `--save-dev` makes sure that the packages are not only installed in the subfolder `node_modules`, but that the package names and versions are also saved as "dependencies" in the file `package.json`.
 (Actually the packages are "development dependencies", indicating that you only need them while you are developing your application but not when you will run it.)
 If you manage your application in a version-control system, you can exclude the (huge) `node_modules` folder from version control.
 After a fresh checkout of the project folder from version control, you can simply run `npm install` to install all the dependencies.

 Hello World